The following Code of Conduct supersedes all previous Codes of Conduct for Connect.

 This site is provided as a service for the members of the New Jersey Society of CPAs.
 The NJCPA is not responsible for the opinions and information posted on this site by others.
 We disclaim all warranties with regard to information posted on this site, whether posted by NJCPA members or any third party; this disclaimer includes all implied warranties of merchantability and fitness.
 In no event shall the NJCPA be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.

 - Don't challenge or attack others.
 The discussions and comments are meant to stimulate conversation not to create contention.
 Let others have their say, just as you may.

 - Don't post commercial messages.
-This includes, but is not limited to, job openings/opportunities, firm/business acquisitions, and CPE programs not affiliated with the NJCPA.
+This includes, but is not limited to, job openings/opportunities, firm/business acquisitions, and CPE programs or event not affiliated with the NJCPA.
 Contact people directly with product and service information if you believe it would help them.

 - Discussion of fees is prohibited.

 - When discussing matters that may involve clients, members should be cautious not to disclose any client information that may go beyond what is available to the public (i.e., confidential client information) or that the client has agreed may be disclosed.
 This would apply even in cases

 where the client’s name is not specifically mentioned.
 Disclosure of

 confidential client information without a client's consent would be in